 The cost of editing and proofreading

 The answer to all of these questions is ‘it depends’.
-In each case the cost will depend on the scope of the task and the characteristics of the situation.
-For example: What size is the house (number of rooms, storeys)?
-What construction material (walls, roof, interior)?
-What is the site like (level or slope, ease of access)?
+In each case the cost depends on the scope of the task and the characteristics of the situation.

 Factors affecting the cost of editing

-The characteristics an editor will consider when estimating the fee for a project include:
+The characteristics an editor considers when estimating the fee for a project include:

 - the size of the document (word and page count)